$676,231Average Value$350Average Price per Sq Ft5Homes For Sale

 Skiing, snowmobiling and hiking the Appalachian Trail

 Locals have their choice of four-season outdoor activities, starting with Killington Resort, one of Vermont’s biggest and most popular recreational areas.
 It attracts visitors from around the globe, not only for wintertime skiing, snowboarding and tubing, but also for warm weather pursuits like golfing and mountain biking.
-Pico Mountain Ski Resort is a smaller ski mountain next to Killington Resort, and it’s feasible to ski both in the same day.
-Smaller still is nearby Saskadena Six, a ski area with about 20 trails.
+Pico Mountain ski resort is a smaller ski mountain next to Killington Resort, and it’s feasible to ski both in the same day.
+Smaller still is nearby Saskadena Six, a ski area with 28 trails.
 And there are options for those who prefer motorized winter recreation.
 “Bridgewater has unmaintained class-four snowmobile trails, which follow old town highways,” Johnston says.
 The trails connect to nearby towns like Barnard and can also be used for cross-country skiing.

 When the temperatures warm up and the snow melts, Bridgewater doesn’t shut down; instead, residents here simply trade in their ski boots for hiking boots.
-The town has several access points to the nearly 2,200 mile-long Appalachian Trail, which stretches across the northern part of the community.
+The town has several access points to the nearly 2,200-mile-long Appalachian Trail, which stretches across the northern part of the community.
 Coolidge State Park has campsites and picnic areas in addition to dog-friendly trails that can also be used for horseback riding, and visitors may spot black bears, moose and other wildlife amongst the trees and babbling brooks.
-The state park borders Calvin Coolidge State Forest, which spans over 20,000 acres.
+The state park is within Calvin Coolidge State Forest, which spans over 20,000 acres.
 The park and the forest are named after the nation’s 30th president, who was born in the area; people can tour his 19th-century childhood home at the Calvin Coolidge State Historic Site.

 Killington Resort is near Bridgewater allowing for residents to enjoy outdoor mountain activities.